noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 - You understand the concept of a JSON-RPC server.
 Visit the [JSON-RPC website](https://www.jsonrpc.org/) if you need a refresher.
 - You are comfortable with server-side javascript.
 Will skip any details on installing Node, packages, etc, so as to keep the guide short and straight to the point.

-If you are looking for an end-to-end guide example with a repository you can clone and play around, follow the [Oracle Tutorial](../tutorials/oracles.md) instead.
+For reference, you can find the snippets used in this tutorial on the [Aztec DevRel Repository](https://github.com/AztecProtocol/dev-rel/tree/main/how_to_oracles/code-snippets/how-to-oracles)

 ## Rundown